MrDrElliot/Lumina/README.md

 ## License

-Lumina is licensed under the [MIT License](LICENSE), allowing free use, modification, and distribution of the engine's source code.
+Lumina is licensed under the [Apache License 2.0](LICENSE), which allows free use, modification, and distribution of the engine's source code for any purpose, including commercial projects.
+Use of the code requires proper attribution, including preservation of the license and copyright notices.

 ---